 Lake Mutanda is often called a fairytale lake for good reason.
 Nestled at the foot of the Virunga Volcanoes, this tranquil lake offers a picture-perfect setting of volcano peaks reflected in calm waters.
 The Virunga volcanic chain spans Uganda, Rwanda, and Congo, and the surrounding forests are home to rare wildlife, including the endangered mountain gorilla.

 From this base, you can access Mgahinga Gorilla National Park and the southern sectors of Bwindi Impenetrable Forest for unforgettable gorilla trekking adventures.
 But the lake area itself is full of wildlife.
-Keep your eyes open for kingfishers, the elegant gray crowned crane, otters, chameleons, frogs, and a variety of snakes and lizards.
-Nature lovers will be delighted by the rich flora and fauna right at the lake’s edge.
+Keep your eyes open for kingfishers, the elegant gray crowned crane, otters, chameleons, and frogs.

 Optional Excursions Around Lake Mutanda & Bwindi